 Step 2: Choose a NABCEP-Certified Installer

 Not all solar installers are equal.
 Look for NABCEP (North American Board of Certified Energy Practitioners) certification.
-This is the gold standard in solar installation training.
+This is widely recognized across the solar industry.

 Step 3: Permits & Timeline